 - Investigators can use tactics that law enforcement are not able to use to find your loved one.
 They can also begin a search immediately instead of waiting for the initial 24-hour period to end.

 - While you as an individual can use the Internet to search public records, investigators have access to databases and contacts that the public does not have access to.
 Additionally,They use their years of experience and training to search for a missing person in real time without relying on dated and possibly inaccurate information.

 - A PI is your dedicated resource for finding the missing person.
 They can more easily travel across state borders or across the country to follow any leads that turn up whereas local law enforcement has to follow certain rules and protocols that don’t allow them access to other states.

 - Oftentimes, people are more comfortable talking to a private investigator instead of the police.
 PIs can blend in better, and often people will reveal sensitive information and details that they aren’t as comfortable sharing with law enforcement.

-Lead Investigator of North American Investigations PI Darrin Giglio said, “We have had numerous clients tell us the Police were not treating their missing persons case with attention, limited the information they would share with them and were hard to get in contact with.
+Lead Investigator of North American Investigations and veteran Great Neck NY private investigator Darrin Giglio said, “We have had numerous clients tell us the Police were not treating their missing persons case with attention, limited the information they would share with them and were hard to get in contact with.
 Unfortunately many Police Departments are overworked and undermanned with large case loads dedicating only a certain amount to their the case, whereas a Private Investigator will dedicate their time, resources, contacts and willingness to share information without the constraints the Police may have investigating a missing person.”

 Are you trying to find a missing person?
 Call us to see how we can help.